jhallen/joes-sandbox/editor-perf/readme.md

 |nano  |system hangs|
 |atom  |atom crashes: atom warns "may be unresponsive loading very large files"|

-JOE and NVI swap large files to disk, so this is no problem for it.
+JOE and NVI swap large files to disk, so this test is no problem for them.
 JOE's RSS is 65756 KiB when the huge file is loaded.
 NVI's is 2088!

 I'm amazed that Sublime Text is also able to load a 3 GB file.
 When loaded, Sublime's RSS is 1384944 KiB.
 Sublime is nicer than JOE in that it shows a